khalidriaz/JPMorgan.Assignment/README.md

 # Super Simple Stocks

-Solution is developed in the Visual Studio 2015.
+Solution for this assignment is developed using Visual Studio 2015.
-Node.js is used as a platform to demonstrate coding skill.
-ECMAScript 5 is used as it is more complex to demonstrate as compare to
+Also I ran this solution in [VS Code](https://code.visualstudio.com/) to see if solution is working in free ligtweight crossplatform version of Visual Studio.

-ECMAScript2015 which mostly adds class like syntactical sugar on top of ES5 language concepts.
+ECMAScript5 is used as it is more complex to demonstrate Javascript concepts as compare to ECMAScript2015 which adds class like syntactical sugar on top of ES5 concepts.

-Nodejs is only used as server-side platform for javascript, purpose of nodejs is not to claim any experience in Nodejs.
+Node.js is used as a server-side platform, only to demonstrate javascript coding skill, not to claim any experience in Nodejs.

-Angularjs not used as it injects it has its own concepts.
+Angularjs/Knockoutjs not selected as platform, as they adds their own concepts.

-In addition to using Javascript, Following frameworks, libraries and tools are used.
+In addition to using JavaScript, Following frameworks, libraries and tools are used.

 * Nodejs
 * Mocha: Unit test framework.